Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2009-04-04    - Made the u test not abort if the storage offset isn't (0,0).
+	              - Bugfix: u outputs the correct error message if it fails with a positive count.
 	2009-03-31    - Bugfix: some w were misaligned in the TOYS test.
 	2009-03-29    - Bugfix: 1y bits testing was really broken, really fixed it now.